 Issued: Jan 26th, 2024 4:00PM

-Mostly cloudy with flurries bringing a trace to 5 cm of snow.
-Southwest alpine wind 30-50 km/h.
-Treeline temperature 0 °C. Freezing level 1500 m.
+Mostly cloudy with scattered flurries brining up to 5 cm of new snow.
+Southwest alpine wind 30-40 km/h.
+Treeline temperature 0 °C. Freezing level 1700 m.

 More details can be found in the Mountain Weather Forecast.

 - Keep in mind that human triggering potential persists as natural avalanching tapers off.

 - Be especially cautious as you transition into wind affected terrain.

 - Potential for wide propagation exists, fresh slabs may rest on surface hoar, facets and/or crust.